ResultAsync

 );

-// Output: Uncaught exception: 'User not found: "user_123"'
+// Output: Uncaught exception: 'User not found: "invalid_id"'

-merge
+#### merge

-Returns a promise that unwraps the underlying Result.
-If the Result is Ok, resolves to the value inside the Ok variant.
-If the Result is Error, resolves to the value inside the Error variant.
+Returns a promise that unwraps the underlying `Result`.
+If the `Result` is `Ok`, resolves to the value inside the `Ok` variant.
+If the `Result` is `Error`, resolves to the value inside the `Error` variant.

-import { AsyncResult } from 'funkcia';
+import { ResultAsync } from 'funkcia';

-declare function getCachedUser(email: Email): AsyncResult<User, CacheMissError<Email>>;
+declare function getCachedUser(email: Email): ResultAsync<User, CacheMissError<Email>>;

-declare function findOrCreateUserByEmail(email: Email): AsyncResult<User, never>;
+declare function findOrCreateUserByEmail(email: Email): ResultAsync<User, never>;

 // ┌─── User

-// â–¼
+// ▼

 const result = await getCachedUser('customer@acme.com')

-.swap() // AsyncResult<CacheMissError<Email>, User>
+.swap() // ResultAsync<CacheMissError<Email>, User>

-.andThen((cacheMiss) => findOrCreateUserByEmail(cacheMiss.input)) // AsyncResult<User, User>
+.andThen((cacheMiss) => findOrCreateUserByEmail(cacheMiss.input)) // ResultAsync<User, User>

 .merge();